Career HubResume

 • Add some personality.
 Infuse your personal brand into your resume layout.
 For example, pick an accent color that matches your website or your alma mater or simply expresses your personality through a creative resume layout.

 • Include a footer.
-Not all resumes (especially one-page resumes) need a footer.
-But when it comes to resume layout, a footer can pair nicely with your resume header to visually bracket the rest of the information.
+While not all resumes (especially one-page resumes) need one, a footer can pair nicely with your resume header to visually bracket the rest of the information.
 If you add one in the course of your resume writing, consider including your name and some sort of visual divider, such as a line.

 Click through the layout templates and use the template settings to edit each one, changing graphic design elements like resume fonts, colors, or margin size using a simple drop-down menu.
-The Resume Builder makes it easy to play around with common resume formats and options to get a visual and decide which one you like best.
+The Resume Builder makes it easy to play around with common resume formats and options and decide which one you like best.

-Use Teal’s AI Resume Builder for effective resume layout creation
+Use Teal’s Resume Builder for effective resume layout creation

 Whew!
 You’ve covered a lot of creative resume layout ideas—and now, it’s time to take them and run with them, creating the best resume layout for your experience and skills to make hiring managers sit up and take notice of your job application.